 Due to the smaller sample size of substate areas, this report uses the ACS 5-year poverty estimates for New York's large cities.
-As reported in New York State for the Last Decade, poverty rates are significantly higher in some of New York's largest cities (Albany, Buffalo, Rochester, Syracuse, New York City and Yonkers).
+As reported in New Yorkers in Need: A Look at Poverty Trends in New York State for the Last Decade, poverty rates are significantly higher in some of New York's largest cities (Albany, Buffalo, Rochester, Syracuse, New York City and Yonkers).
 Child poverty rates in these cities are even more alarming.